 - Real-time Data Analysis: Utilizing data analytics and business intelligence tools allows companies to monitor sales trends, track inventory levels, and make data-driven decisions in real-time.

 - Implementing Just-in-Time (JIT) Inventory: Embracing JIT inventory practices reduces the need for excessive stock.
 Products are ordered and delivered precisely when needed, minimizing holding costs.

-- Adopting Vendor Managed Inventory (VMI): Collaborating with suppliers to manage inventory levels can lead to better coordination and reduced overstock situations.
+- Adopting Vendor Managed Inventory (VMI): Collaborating with suppliers to manage inventory levels can improve coordination and reduce overstock situations.

 Understanding the Challenge of Understock

-Understock, on the other hand, arises when businesses fail to meet customer demand due to not enough inventory levels.
+On the other hand, understock arises when businesses fail to meet customer demand due to insufficient inventory levels.
 This situation can occur due to conservative stocking practices, unforeseen demand surges, supply chain disruptions, or delays in procurement.
 Understocking can have equally severe effects on businesses: